Destruction of the Wicked

 If there is nowhere one could go to flee God's presence, where could the wicked be put that would be eternally separated from God?
 The only way to be separated from God is to no longer exist.
 That is exactly what the Scriptures say the destiny of the wicked is.

 Part of the confusion comes from the fact that the word "hell" in the King James Version is used as the translation of more than one word.
 One of them is the Greek word hades.
-The Hebrew equivalent is sheol, and both words, as used in the Bible, simply mean the state of being dead.
+The Hebrew equivalent is sheol, and both words, as used in the Bible, simply mean the state of the dead.
 Everyone that dies goes to sheol/hades.
 Another Greek word translated "hell" is ge'enna, which is the lake of fire into which the wicked are cast.
 Yet a third Greek word translated "hell" in KJV is tartaros.
 This word refers to the place in which the wicked angels from before the flood are held imprisoned (II Peter 2:4).
 It only occurs once.
 These three words must be carefully distinguished, since everyone that dies goes to sheol/hades but only the wicked are cast into ge'enna, the lake of fire, and then only at the end.
 It will exist in the future but does not exist yet.

 The lake of fire is not a place of endless torment, but rather a place of final destruction.
 As seen in Revelation 21:8 (above) it is called "the second death."
 The wicked are to be destroyed, not kept alive and tortured unendingly.
 Man is not inherently immortal, as we discussed in the Closer Look article on the State of the Dead.
 In order to keep sinners alive to torture them unendingly, God would have to grant them eternal life.
 But we read that eternal life is the gift of God for those who believe in the Son of God.
 The wages of sin is death, not endless suffering.
 "He that does not have the Son of God does not have life" (I John 5:12).